sseefried/open-epidemic-game/DEVLOG.md

+# Thu 22 Jan 2015

+Why, oh why didn't I come to this co-working space immediately?

+Immediate benefits.

+1. I can see what other people are doing and raise my development to that level.
+2. People would see my game almost immediately and they would have some idea about whether it sucked or not.
+Immediate feedback.
+3. I can go to others for technical discussion and troubleshooting.
+4. I can get help with publishing and marketing.

 # Tue 13 Jan 2015

 Today I want to think through tapping, selecting, dragging and dropping.
 I'll use the term